alco-company/mortimer-bellis/WORKLOG.md

 - inform user when wrong password used
 - provide better text on confirm email
 - handle Dinero::Service.refresh_token error better - inform user to re-authenticate service
+- background_jobs - run each night to pull invoices from Dinero

 ### 5/2/2025

 - remove information on time logged on time_material/play
 - fix regression on kill_tenant_job
+- add posthog to project

 ### 4/2/2025